Developer Interface

 This example is functionally equivilant to the one above, but it uses the alternate URL syntax that we'll need in the more complex examples below.

-Note how we found the SessionID below by splitting the URL above.
+below by splitting the URL above.
 Not exactly rocket science, eh?

-In real-world use, you'll most likely be using SessionIDs that you received as the result of
+In real-world use, you'll most likely be using SessionID

 Create Meeting API calls.

-<iframe src="http://www.twiddla.com/api/start.aspx?sessionid=5" frameborder="0" width="800" height="600"></iframe>
+<iframe src="https://www.twiddla.com/api/start.aspx?sessionid=5" frameborder="0" width="800" height="600"></iframe>

 show this widget